hphelion/documentation/commercial/GA1/commerical.services-swift-deployment.md

 **Note**: You can also format disks individually by using `-d <device-name>`.
 For more details, see the [ringos](/helion/openstack/GA1/services/object/pyringos/) manual.

-Repeat the above steps for all of the Object nodes.
+Repeat the above steps for all of the object nodes.

 ## Create a New Scale-out Object Ring {#creating-scale-out-object-ring}